 Keep in mind also that not all random-choice scholarships are created equal.
 Some might sign you up for spam, and others might even solicit a fee.
 Make sure to steer clear of these, and never pay for consideration in a scholarship competition.

 Remember – grades aren’t everything!
 Even if you might not stand out by the grades you earned on your report card, you might have found other ways to distinguish yourself as a promising student.
 If you were heavily involved in extracurriculars and made notable accomplishments outside of class, you might be able to secure scholarships based on this.

 Many scholarships take into account a combination of grades, demonstrated leadership, financial need, and more.
 Some weigh extracurriculars more heavily than others; when investigating potential scholarships, try to find ones that take the emphasis off of grades and focus on other achievements.

 Scholarships by demographics

 Many scholarships take the demographics of their applicants into account when deciding on the recipient.
 We have lists of scholarships available for Black students, Asian students, Native American students, women, students with ADHD, and even scholarships for twins.
-Try to think of every aspect of your identity and pursue scholarships which are aimed towards members of that demographic.
+Try to think of every aspect of your identity and pursue scholarships for members of that demographic.

 Federal financial aid

-Federal financial aid does not discriminate whatsoever based on grades or academic performance; their only measure is demonstrated financial need.
-This is a great opportunity for B students who have financial need; it’s very important that every student fill out the FAFSA to ensure they know all of their financial aid options.
+Federal financial aid doesn’t discriminate; the only measure is demonstrated financial need.
+This is a great opportunity for B students who have financial need, so fill out the FAFSA as soon as possible to take advantage of all your aid options.
 You might qualify for the Pell Grant, Stafford Loans, institutional aid, and more.